-The Hornepayne area lies within the Canadian Shield, where large parts have remained tectonically stable for the last 2.5 billion years (Percival and Easton, 2007).
-Figure 4-7 shows the locations and magnitudes of seismic events recorded in the National Earthquake Database (NEDB) for the period between 1985 and 2011 in the Hornepayne area (NRCan, 2012).
-Over this time period, all recorded seismic events in the Hornepayne area had magnitudes lower than 3 (Nuttli Magnitude, m_N).
-As of May 2012, the most recent earthquake was on March 4, 2011, and was a 2.4-magnitude event, located 32 kilometres south of the settlement area of Hornepayne.
+The Wawa area lies within the Canadian Shield, where large parts have remained tectonically stable for the last 2.5 billion years (Percival and Easton, 2007).
+The location and magnitudes of seismic events are recorded in the National Earthquake Database (NRCan, 2012).
+As shown on Figure 4-7, for the period between 1985 and 2011, the closest recorded earthquake to the Wawa area was a 2.2-magnitude (Nuttli Magnitude, $m_N$ ) event recorded approximately 87 kilometres northwest of the settlement area of Wawa.